-Yakushima in some aspects is like a small version of Japan: central part of the island is "left" for pristine nature while the rims are densely inhabited by hard working people, who are developing ambitious high-tech projects, e.g. hydrogen fuel cells fo the future "Honda" vehicles.
+Yakushima in some aspects is like a small version of Japan: central part of the island is "left" for pristine nature while the rims are densely inhabited by hard-working people, who are developing ambitious high-tech projects, e.g. hydrogen fuel cells for the future "Honda" vehicles.

-Forest in the central part of island is unique.
+Forest in the central part of the island is unique.
 Here grow 1,900 species of plants, at least 94 of these are found only here.
-Plant life has evolved on a nutrient poor soil, often there is just thin layer of soil on hard granite.
-Altitude zones of vegetation are well expressed: tourists can enjoy subtropical vegetation at the sea level, then comes zone of laurel forest, zone of cryptomeria forest and finally – alpine vegetation around the 1,925 m high summit of Miyanouradake – the tallest mountain in this part of Japan.
+Plantlife has evolved on nutrient-poor soil, often there is just a thin layer of soil on hard granite.
+Altitude zones of vegetation are well expressed: tourists can enjoy subtropical vegetation at the sea level, then comes the zone of laurel forest, the zone of cryptomeria forest, and finally – alpine vegetation around the 1,925 m high summit of Miyanouradake – the tallest mountain in this part of Japan.

-Fog, giant trees and eerie green light create a feel of fairy tale forest: and this has been used with much success.
+Fog, giant trees, and eerie green light create a feeling of fairy tale forest: and this has been used with much success.
 Depiction of Yakushima forest plays a significant role in one of the greatest anime movies: "Princess Mononoke", it served as an inspiration for the forest of spirits.

-Largest trees in this moss covered forest are millenia old cryptomerias.
+Largest trees in this moss-covered forest are millennia-old cryptomerias.
 Cryptomeria (sugi) is a genus of conifers, which includes just one species – Cryptomeria japonica – beautiful, noble tree, which, reportedly, can grow up to 70 m tall.
-This tree is endemic to Japan, although it is cultivated in China for millenia.
+This tree is endemic to Japan, although it is cultivated in China for millennia.

 The largest tree in Japan

-Tourists rushed to the island to see this beautiful tree in fairy tale forest.
-In fact the tree was one of major reasons to protect the unique forest of Yaku Island, which in 1993 was included in UNESCO World Heritage list.
+Tourists rushed to the island to see this beautiful tree in a fairy tale forest.
+In fact, the tree was one of the major reasons to protect the unique forest of Yaku Island, which in 1993 was included in the UNESCO World Heritage list.

 Two nature routes – Kusugawa Hiking Path and the Arakawa Trail – pass now along the tree.
 The walk requires 4 – 5 hours from the nearest road.
 Tourists are not allowed to walk at the tree: there is built an observation deck some 15 m from it in 1996.
-Most people come in May-August, but experienced travellers advise to come here in the late autumn, when one can feel more intimate with this fabulous forest.
+Most people come in May-August, but experienced travelers advise to come here in the late autumn when one can feel more intimate with this fabulous forest.

-Most likely Jōmon Sugi is the oldest tree in the forest and one of the oldest in the world.
+Most likely Jomon Sugi is the oldest tree in the forest and one of the oldest in the world.
 There are different estimates of its age: between 2,170 and 7,200 years.
 Scientific analysis shows that it is certainly older than 2,000 years and, most likely – older than 3,000 years.
-Centre of the trunk has rotten, thus we can not find exact age by counting tree rings.
-It can not be older than 6,3 – 7,3 thousands of years, when catastrophic eruption eliminated most of vegetation in this area.
+The center of the trunk has rotten, thus we can not find the exact age by counting tree rings.
+It cannot be older than 6,3 – 7,3 thousand years when catastrophic eruption eliminated most of the vegetation in this area.